 The Board of Directors believes that, to align the interests of the executive officers, other executive management and directors of the Company with the interests of the stockholders of the Company, the executive officers, other executive management and directors should have a financial stake in the Company.
-The Nominating and Governance Committee adopted a policy requiring (i) the Company's Chief Executive Officer to own equity in the Company equal to a minimum of six times his annual base salary, (ii) each executive officer who reports directly to the Company's Chief Executive Officer to own equity in the Company equal to a minimum of three times such executive officer's annual base salary and (iii) all executive officers who do not report directly to the Company's Chief Executive Officer and all other executive management to own equity in the Company equal to a minimum of two times such person's annual base salary.
+The Nominating and Governance Committee adopted a policy requiring (i) the Company's Chief Executive Officer to own equity in the Company equal to a minimum of six times his annual base salary, (ii) each executive officer who reports directly to the Company's Chief Executive Officer and all other executive officer's annual base salary and (iii) all executive officers who do not report directly to the Company's Chief Executive Officer and all other executive management to own equity in the Company equal to a minimum of two times such person's annual base salary.
 Newly appointed executive officers and other executive management will have five years from the date of their appointment to comply with the Company's stock ownership policy.
 Upon request, the Nominating and Governance Committee may consider whether exceptions should be made for any such person on whom this requirement would impose a financial hardship or for other appropriate reasons as determined by the Nominating and Governance Committee.
-For fiscal 2022, equity includes: shares of any class of capital stock; shares of vested restricted stock; unvested RSUs (after netting an estimated amount for taxes), vested shares of common stock held in such executive officer's 401(k) Plan account; warrants or rights to acquire shares of capital stock; and securities that are convertible into shares of capital stock; provided that an amount equal to at least 20% of such person's annual base salary must be owned by such person in the form of shares of common stock.
-The stock ownership policy for non-employee directors of the Company is set forth under "Executive and Director Compensation-Director Compensation for Fiscal 2022-Stock Ownership Policy."
+For fiscal 2022, equity includes: shares of any class of capital stock; shares of vested restricted stock; unvested RSUs (after netting an estimated amount for taxes), vested shares of common stock held in such executive officer's 401(k) Plan account; warrants or rights to acquire shares of capital stock; and securities that are convertible into shares of common stock.
+The stock ownership policy."